Approximately 135 students finished school with a degree in Physics from 6 degree programs available in Maryland.

 It's hard to beat University of Maryland - College Park if you want to pursue Physics as a major.
 In addition to its bachelor's programs, University of Maryland - College Park offers graduate degrees in Physics.
 University of Maryland - College Park has one of the largest student bodies in Maryland.

 This school is thought to be a great choice for those in the military.At least 75.0% of the teachers at UMCP are full time, so they have ample time to work with their students.
-For details, check out the college scorecard.
+Obtain all of the crucial facts on UMCP by checking out their scorecard.

 It's hard to beat University of Maryland - Baltimore County if you want to study Physics.
 In addition to its bachelor's programs, University of Maryland - Baltimore County offers graduate degrees in Physics.
 This school is located in the suburban region of Baltimore, Maryland, near shops and other amusement.

 For students who would like to carry on after earning a bachelor's degree, this school has graduate programs available.University of Maryland - Baltimore County's rate of student loan default of 5.0% is significantly below the national average of 7.0%.
-Videos from UMBC can be a great way to get more info on the university.
+Watch some school videos to explore what's happening on campus.

 It's hard to find a better school than Towson University if you want to study Physics.
 Physics students from Towson University get a earnings boost of around 5.0% over the average earnings of physics majors.
 Towson, Maryland is an appropriate surrounding for individuals who like the active urban lifestyle.